davebenson/doom4-walkthrough/README.md

 When she gets to around 10% health, she kind-of goes nuts, shooting many (fairly weak) lasers in all directions, and emitting these weird cubic missiles that do a lot of damage (dodge them).

 When she gets to 0% she'll stand up like she's going to attack or something, but she actually flops down and is Glory Killable.
+(There's no time limit, she'll won't recover from being staggered)

 After that, watch a cut-scene and the credits.